 Following factors are considered to understand the level of Competition in any exam

 - Total applicants

 - Marking Criteria

-Total applicants: The best metric to understand the level of competition for any entrance exam is the number of applicants who are participating.
-For CAT the number of applicants for year 2017 was approximately 2.5 lakhs.
-For NMAT, the number of applicants were about 88000 and for SNAP this number was about 65000.
+The best metric to understand the level of competition for any entrance exam is the number of applicants who are participating.
+For CAT the number of applicants for the year 2017 was approximately 2.5 lakhs.
+For NMAT, the number of applicants was about 88000 and for SNAP this number was about 65000.
 Even having the reputation of being the trickiest exam, the huge number of applicants for CAT shows why it is the most competitive exam.

 Also Read: Is IIM the only option through CAT?

-Quality of Students: It is only through CAT, that students are able to get into top B schools, mostly the IIM’s.
-Even if the student is not willing to appear for exams like NMAT, SNAP or XAT, it is certain that he or she would be appearing for CAT.
+It is only through CAT, that students are able to get into top B schools, mostly the IIM’s.
+Even if the student is not willing to appear for exams like NMAT, SNAP, or XAT, it is certain that he or she would be appearing for CAT.
 This is because unlike other MBA entrance exams, results of CAT exams are considered for the admission for most of the colleges.

-Difficulty Level: CAT is not the most difficult exam but most trickiest exam to crack.
-There are following factors which make CAT difficult exam to crack.
+CAT is not the most difficult exam but trickiest exam to crack.
+There are the following factors that make CAT difficult exam to crack.

 - High Competition and quality of students

 - Marking Criteria with negative marking